Jeronis de Soysa: Religious and educational work

-On his land stood the ancient temple; Pothgul Viharaya of Hanguranketa, which was in a state of collapse.
+On his land stood the ancient temple; Pothgul Viharaya of Hanguranketha, which was in a state of collapse.
 After rebuilding and renovating the temple he nominated the Ven.
 Attadassi Thero as its Chief Incumbent and gifted the surrounding lands to the Temple.
 De Soysa also built a Chaitya in Moratuwa to enshrine the ashes of his teacher Ven.
 Meddegama Thero.

 He built and financed a free primary school and facilitated an Oriental Library in Hanguranketa.
 He empowered the traditional Gam Sabhas, established a Legal Aid Society, a library and an association for social reform (Sadarana Sarana Samagama) in Moratuwa.

 Towards the end of his life, de Soysa embraced Christianity in appreciation of the blessings and recognition that had been bestowed on him.
 To commemorate this event the Mudaliyar decided to build the Holy Emmanuel Church.
 On 27 December 1857, Bishop James Chapman laid the cornerstone of the church, designed by Thomas Skinner.
 On 27 December 1860, the Holy Emmanuel Church was consecrated by Dr. James Chapman, the first Bishop of Colombo and the event was attended by the Governor Charles Justin MacCarthy.
 His brother Mudaliyer Susew de Soysa (1809-1881) gifted an estate opposite the Mount Lavinia Hotel for its maintenance and a part of it was later transferred to relocate S. Thomas' College.